Havar Chemical Etching

 - Havar is frequently used as window materials for high-energy proton beams used in the production of fluorine-18 from oxygen-18 enriched water

-- In Green death, havar does not corrode at all at room temperature, starts corroding rapidly (15 mm/year) at 70°C, and reaches a rate of 56 mm/year at its boiling point
+- Havar does not corrode at all at room temperature, it starts corroding rapidly (15 mm/year) at 70°C, and reaches a rate of 56 mm/year at its boiling point